-Figure 81.
-A typical time-series plot of continous particulate emissions as measured by several instruments.
+Figure 2-15.
+A typical time-series plot of continuous particulate emissions as measured by several instruments.

 The next series of two figures shows how in some cases, the cold-start emissions appear to be persist into the "hot-running" phase of the cycle (bag 2).
-Figure 82 shows an older MY1976 vehicle tested at 54°F, for which one might expect the cold start emissions to have a longer duration than a newer vehicle.
+Figure 2-16 shows an older vehicle (MY1976) tested at 54°F, for which one might expect the cold start emissions to have a longer duration than a newer vehicle.
 In this case, the cold start emissions seem to end at around 550 seconds (based on the HC trace).
-However, such cases where large portions of the cold start emissions leak occur during bag 2 were rare in the dataset, and thus they were not "corrected".
-This step can be considered for future study.
+However, such cases where large portions of the cold start emissions "leak" during bag 2 were rare in the dataset, and thus they were not "corrected".
+Additional discussion of the impact of cold start on bag 2 emissions is included in a separate MOVES report.